 Listen to a reading from my collection, Travel Notes from the River Styx, on YouTube.

-Former Poet Laureate Tracy K. Smith has selected my poem, After You Get Up Early on Election Day, for inclusion in her radio show, The Slowdown.
+Former Poet Laureate Tracy K. Smith has selected my poem, After You Get Up Early on Memorial Day, for inclusion in her radio show, The Slowdown.
 Listen on Monday, December 2: find it at